funilrys/PyFunceble/docs/configuration.rst

     **Default value:** :code:`output/`

-    **Description:** Set the directory name of the parent directory which will contains every previously nouned directories.
+    **Description:** Set the directory name of the parent directory which will contains all previously nouned directories.

 :code:`outputs[splited]`